jeffreyzhang2001/shopify-image-repository/README.md

 ```
 To install the required Node dependencies and start the React server.
 You can then visit the app at [http://localhost:3000](http://localhost:3000) to view it in the browser in dev mode.

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Testing Instructions
 ### `yarn test`